aurelienfouque/InterpolationOptimisation/README.md

 # InterpolationOptimisation
-A manual way to interpolate points
+A manual way to interpolate points with a function with at least two variables.